ACCESSLab/Resource-Assessment-Tool-for-Effective-UAV-Assisted-Bridge-Inspection/README.md

 ## Tool Outputs:

-The tool provides the estimation of the flights in minutes across vertical, horizontal, longitudinal, isolated and per span.
+The tool provides the estimation of the flights in minutes across vertical, transverse, longitudinal, isolated and per span.

 * Time for Total Vertical Flights     (min)
-* Time for Total Horizontal Flights   (min)
+* Time for Total Transverse Flights   (min)
 * Time for Total Longitudinal Flights (min)
 * Time for Total Isolated Flights     (min)